approach0/docs/content/en/about.md

 “Math-aware” means you can add math expression(s) as some of your keywords to have search engine help you find similar expressions and return those documents/topics that you may find relevant to your query.
 In short, a typical search engine plus math search.

 ### Use Case
-Math search can be helpful in Q&A websites: Assume that you are trying to solve a tough question in your homework, spending so much time on it without any clue.
-Yes, you do not simply want an answer, but all you need is some hints.
-However, spending a lot of time on it without any progress is absolutely a desperate experience, it would be very helpful if you can search for similar or identical questions that have been already answered somewhere.
+Utilizing math search can prove beneficial for Q&A websites.
+Imagine you're attempting to solve a challenging question in your homework, spending an extensive amount of time on it without any indication of progress.
+While you don't necessarily want a straightforward answer, you're seeking some helpful hints.
+However, continuing to invest a substantial amount of time without any headway can be a frustrating experience.
+Therefore, searching for similar or identical questions that have already been answered can prove to be an incredibly valuable resource.

 ### Online Demo
 Visit https://approach0.xyz